-Every level of athlete can have a coach.
+Every level of athlete can (and should) have a coach.

 Kindergarteners playing soccer have a coach.

 High schoolers playing varsity soccer have a coach.